sbseltzer/kioku-srs/MODEL.md

   - Rewriting history for a single-file repository is much simpler than surgical strikes in a collection.
   - So many repositories, though.
 This would be quite nasty to self-host.

+## Sharing

+Sharing decks, note types, notes, and addons is desirable.
+In what way, though?
+There are many use-cases that become available with Git, and many ways to go about it.

+With Addons, there's a strong analogy to submodules, but some people may prefer to modify them and keep them versioned in their own history.

+Decks are the trickiest.

+## Security

+A big part of this will be what addons can modify.
+Some things should be sacred.